fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 This is a full time contract position renewed on a monthly basis.
 Note: since this is a start-up, ongoing funding is not guaranteed, but it’s likely we can provide ongoing funding if your work goes well and demonstrates impact.

-To apply, please send a cover letter and résumé to [ateams@fightforthefuture.org](mailto:ateams@fightforthefuture.org) and include where you heard about the opportunity.
+When applying, please include where you heard about the opportunity.

 <script type="text/javascript" src="https://app.jazz.co/widgets/buttons/create/fightforthefuture/DDejLK7mHA"></script>